 Hangxiety

-The anxiety caused by alcohol is so established that it has gained its unique nickname over the years.
-It is by far the most common mental health issue associated with drinking.
-So, what brings that up?
-As I mentioned before, when you start to drink, your brain releases more GABA (sleepy, sleepy, sleepy) and decreases glutamate activity (wakey, wakey).
-Also, the more ingrained your habit is, the more your brain will slowly stop producing GABA – even when you are not drinking – because it knows that the alcohol supplies it.
-As the brain always seeks to achieve homeostasis, it will increase glutamate because it does all it can to keep you alive.
 When you wake up in the morning after a heavy night, while the alcohol is wearing off and slowly leaving your system, you are left with that massive amount of glutamate, which it had previously activated, and that’s what creates your anxiety.
 It’s like a seesaw with an elephant on one side and a squirrel on the other.
-This causes stress on its own, and, of course, it piles up on the anxiety that you already have; you were drinking to cope with, and, as a cherry on the cake, the stress you might feel because of something embarrassing you might have said or done or something you don’t remember you have because of another phenomenon called black-out.
+This causes stress on its own, and, of course, it piles up on the anxiety that you already have.
+You were drinking to cope with anxiety, and on top of it, as a cherry on the cake, you experience the added the stress because of something embarrassing you might have said or done or something you don’t remember – a phenomenon called black-out.

 I have found that knowing how alcohol works makes a huge difference in the process of contemplating consuming alcohol, moderating or stopping altogether.
-Personally, the reason I like it is because it is objective; it’s a chemical reaction in our brains, and it happens to everybody.
-It’s like the difference between knowing someone, living with them, and discovering their true colours.
+Personally, the reason I like a scientific explanation is because it’s objective.
+It’s a chemical reaction which happens in our brain, and it happens to everybody.

 Anxiety picture by Nick Youngson CC BY-SA 3.0 Pix4free